 - Grants.gov provides an electronic capability to search for Federal grant opportunities.

 NSF uses the following mechanisms to announce funding opportunities and generate proposals.
-Detailed explanations of each are provided in GPG Chapter I.B.
-NSF Programs and Funding Opportunities.
+Detailed explanations of each are provided in PAPPG Chapter I.B NSF Programs and Funding Opportunities.

 - Program Announcements are formal NSF publications that describe an NSF program.
-Proposals for a program announcement must follow the instructions in GPG, Chapter II.
+Proposals for a program announcement must follow the instructions in PAPPG Chapter II.
 Proposal Preparation Instructions;

 - Dear Colleague Letters are notifications of opportunities or special competitions for supplements to existing NSF awards.